Exclusive - United States defends Syria airstrikes in letter to U.N. chief

 Iraq notified the Security Council in a letter on Saturday of its request for the United States to lead efforts to strike Islamic State strongholds because, it said, a safe haven for the militants in Syria had made its border "impossible to defend."

 In the letter, Iraqi Foreign Minister Ibrahim al-Jaafari wrote that the safe haven for the radical Sunni Muslim group outside Iraq's borders was "a direct threat to the security of our people and territory."
-He did not identify Syria by name.
+His letter did not identify Syria by name.

 Power wrote in her letter to Ban on Tuesday that the Iraqi government asked the United States "to lead international efforts to strike (Islamic State) sites and military strongholds in Syria in order to end the continuing attacks on Iraq."